The Voice (American TV series) season 23: Playoffs

 The fourth stage of the show, the playoffs, aired from May 1 through May 8, comprising episodes 14 and 15.
 The top 20 artists performed for the coaches with a song of their choosing, with each coach selecting two of their artists to advance to the top eight semi-finals.

-This was the first playoffs to not be contested live since season 13; it was prerecorded and taped at the same stage as the prior two rounds, hence the lack of a interactive viewer voting component or a subsequent results episode.
+This was the first playoffs to not be contested live since season 13; it was prerecorded and taped at the same stage as the prior two rounds, hence the lack of an interactive viewer voting component or a subsequent results episode.
 Teams Blake and Chance performed on the first episode, while Teams Kelly and Niall performed in the latter episode.